Rescue of Bat 21 Bravo: Awards and recognition

 John Van Etten (Nail 32) received the Distinguished Flying Cross for his part in this rescue.
-Jimmy D Kempton received the Distinguish Flying Cross for his BLU-52 suppression mission flown on 4 April, Hambleton received the Silver Star, the Distinguished Flying Cross, the Air Medal, the Meritorious Service Medal (United States) and a Purple Heart for his actions during this mission.
-For their heroic actions in rescuing Hambleton behind front lines, Lt.
-Thomas R. Norris was recommended for and received the Medal of Honor, although he initially declined to submit the paperwork.
+Jimmy D Kempton received the Distinguished Flying Cross for his BLU-52 suppression mission flown on 4 April, Hambleton received the Silver Star, the Distinguished Flying Cross, the Air Medal, the Meritorious Service Medal and a Purple Heart for his actions during this mission.
+For their heroic actions in rescuing Hambleton behind front lines, Thomas R. Norris was recommended for and received the Medal of Honor, although he initially declined to submit the paperwork.

 Norris readily supported the nomination of Petty Officer Third Class Nguyen Van Kiet for the Navy Cross, the highest award that the navy can give to a foreign national.
 Nguyen was the only South Vietnamese Naval member awarded the Navy Cross during the Vietnam War, and one of only two South Vietnamese to receive the award.

 Navy investigators reviewed the action, interviewed participants, and recommended Norris for the Medal of Honor.
 He received it from President Gerald Ford in a White House ceremony on 6 March 1976 attended by Michael Thornton, another Navy SEAL who had saved Norris' life on 31 October 1972.

 Hundreds of individuals from dozens of units from the Air Force, Army, Navy, Marines and Coast Guard assisted in Hambleton's rescue,and participants in the operation received a total of 234 individual medals.

 In 1975, Clark's and Hambleton's rescue was declassified.